siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-03-zero-day-vulnerabilities-detection-disclosure-and-mitigation.md

-This blog post delves into what zero-day vulnerabilities are, how they’re detected, the processes behind their disclosure, and the various strategies organizations can adopt to mitigate the risks they present.
+This article delves into what zero-day vulnerabilities are, how they’re detected, the processes behind their disclosure, and the various strategies organizations can adopt to mitigate the risks they present.

 #### What Are Zero-Day Vulnerabilities?